rrwick/Basecalling-comparison/README.md

 ## Results/discussion

+### Speed

+I did not quantify speed performance in this analysis, mainly because I ran different basecallers on different hardware, which makes a fair comparison hard.
+There are, however, a couple points worth making.
+Chiron was the slowest basecaller tested.
+When run on CPUs, it is so slow that it could only be used for very small datasets.
+It is much faster on GPUs (I ran it on a GTX 1070), but it still took Chiron v0.3 over two weeks to basecall my read set of 1.2 Gbp (~1 kb/sec).
+Guppy, on the other hand, is by far the fastest.
+On the same hardware (GTX 1070), it basecalled the read set in about 50 minutes (~400 kb/sec).

 ### Total yield

 <p align="center"><img src="images/total_yield.png" width="95%"></p>

 You might expect that each basecaller would produce approximately the same total yield.
 E.g. a read that makes a 10 kbp sequence in one basecaller would be about 10 kbp in each basecaller.
 That's mostly true, but Nanonet is a notable exception.
 For most reads, it produced a much shorter sequence than other basecallers, sometimes drastically so.
 For example, all versions of Albacore basecalled one read (d2e65643) to a 34+ kbp sequence.
 Nanonet produced 518 bp for the same read.
 I don't have an explanation for this odd behaviour.

-Other oddities you might notice are Albacore v0.9.1 and basecRAWller, which produced more sequence than the others, and Scrappie events, which produced less.
+Other oddities you might notice are Albacore v0.9.1, which produced more sequence than the others, and Scrappie events, which produced less.
 These are explained in the [Relative read length](#relative-read-length) section.